SfeirLab/MTMM-THz-TDS/README.txt

    - One for the sample measurement
 These files should contain the time-dependent experimental data and must also be placed in the Data folder.

+This work was supported by the Gordon and Betty Moore Foundation, grant 10.37807/gbmf12235.